 • building the skills and capacity of mainstream services, such as early childhood education and care services, to support your child’s needs

-• strategies to help your child build their skills and participate in everyday routines – such as visual supports for communication, or positive behaviour support approach to toileting
+• strategies to help your child build their skills and participate in everyday routines – such as visual supports for communication, or changes to your child’s environment to support their participation

 • support to build your confidence and knowledge to use the strategies and skills in everyday routines

-• working with you and mainstream services to prepare for significant transitions, such as starting school or preschool.
+• working with you and mainstream services to prepare for upcoming transitions, such as starting school or preschool.

 When the period of early support finishes, your early childhood partner will do a final review.
-They will look at the goals you have been working on and what was achieved.
-This will help the people around your child, for example your family, GP and your child’s early childhood educator, to understand and support your child in the future.
+They will look at the goals you have been working on with your child and what was achieved.
+This will help other important people in your child's life, for example your family, GP and your child’s early childhood educator, to understand and support your child in the future.

 During early supports there might be evidence that your child needs additional support and could meet the NDIS criteria for developmental delay .
 Your early childhood partner will help you to apply to the NDIS if you want to.

-When your child becomes an NDIS participant early supports will stop.
-If your child joins the NDIS your early childhood partner will work with you to develop your child’s NDIS plan.
+If your child becomes an NDIS participant early supports will stop and your early childhood partner will work with you to develop your child’s NDIS plan.

 This page current as of